adadgio/neo4j-js-ng2/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

+## Graph events

+- In Firefox local storage is not shared between tabs so you might experience settings or debug logs inconsistent views.

 ## Licence